Celebrating The Art Form Of African Hair Threading

 Chanel Taylor

 My hair is something I use to express myself.
-I often change my hair and try out different colours and styles.
-When I grew up I was surrounded by many of my aunties who knew how to braid hair.
-So naturally I learned how to do more cultural hairstyles.
-I think it’s nice to be able to show the versatility in my hair by wearing it straight or curly and also showing my culture too.
+I often change my hair and try out different colors and styles.
+When I grew up, I was surrounded by many of my aunties who knew how to braid hair.
+So naturally, I learned how to do more cultural hairstyles.
+I think it’s nice to be able to show the versatility in my hair by wearing it straight or curly and also showing my culture, too.

 I really enjoyed having my hair threaded!
 My heritage is Ghanaian and my grandmother, who is from the Ashanti tribe, often threaded my hair when I was in primary school.
 It was also a very good protective style that grew my hair.

-I think it’s important to educate people of colour on how to look after their hair.
-Before the natural hair movement there wasn’t much information on how to manage our hair and that made many people turn to relaxers.
+I think it’s important to educate people of color on how to look after their hair.
+Before the natural hair movement, there wasn’t much information on how to manage our hair and that made many people turn to relaxers.
 Being able to represent yourself in your natural state and also having versatility is very important for your personal self-esteem.
 I think the movement has helped many people, including me, feel more comfortable in their natural hair and also I enjoy how we as a community can share haircare tips and tricks.
-Whenever I have a hair dilemma I can always do a quick YouTube search and the natural hair community always has some helpful information.
-The natural hair movement inspired me to learn about hairstyling and since then I have been doing hair for clients through my Instagram DMs called #chanellygirlhair.
+Whenever I have a hair dilemma, I can do a quick YouTube search and the natural hair community always has some helpful information.
+The natural hair movement inspired me to learn about hairstyling and since then, I have been doing hair for clients through my Instagram DMs called #chanellygirlhair.

 Advertisement